codefoster/codefoster.com/source/_posts/movetohexo.md

 Hexo, unlike the others, is a static site generator.
 That means that the work of building pages out of content is done as a build step before the site gets deployed, and the deployed site is actually just a bunch of HTML files.
 That makes it fast, secure, and searchable.
 You may have heard of [Jekyll](http://jekyllrb.com/) - a quite popular site generator that works much the same.

 When I first heard about static site generators some time ago, I was actually quite skeptical, but the idea started attracting me more and more.
-Then when I discovered that Hexo uses Node.js, I decided to jump give it a shot.
+Then when I discovered that Hexo uses Node.js, I decided to give it a shot.
 I love node.

 Hexo was easy to get started with.
 I went to [hexo.io](http://hexo.io) and started learning about all of its capabilities to make sure it would cover my needs, which are...